riverscuomo/social/README.md

 # Social [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://makeapullrequest.com)

 A python package that uses OpenAI to generate a response to a social media mention.
+It uses Google Sentiment Analysis to analyze the sentiment of the incoming message.

 I'm currently just using this for Twitter.
 Insta replies as a new comment on the post.
 Reddit works too I think.